katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Providing Credentials as Environment Variables
 ``````````````````````````````````````````````

-Set the following environment variables before running Ansible in order to configure your credentials:
+Set the following environment variables before running Assible in order to configure your credentials:

 .. code-block:: bash